ComNets-Bremen/OPS/README.md

 There are many ways of installing INET 4.1.0.
 We recommend the following way.

-- Run the OMNeT++ IDE
+1. Run the OMNeT++ IDE

-- Select `File->Import->Git->Projects from Git->Clone URI->` and provide the following parameters and install INET
+2. Select `File->Import->Git->Projects from Git->Clone URI->` and provide the following parameters and install INET
-- Parameters,
   - URI `https://github.com/inet-framework/inet.git`
   - Branch `v4.1.x`
+  - Wizard for project import `Import existing Eclipse projects`

+3. Select the installed project in `Project Explorer` pane and set the active configuration to `release` using `Project->Properties->C/C++ Build->Manage Configurations...`

-- Select the installed project in `Project Explorer` pane and build INET using `Project->Build Project`
+4. Select the installed project in `Project Explorer` pane and build INET using `Project->Build Project`

 **Note:** The build project should result in an error free build.